 Saffron Walden Choral Society will perform a version with two pianos and timpani, expanded from Brahms’ own piano duet arrangement.
 They are joined by baritone Felix Kemp and by the soprano Miriam Allan who came to worldwide attention singing at Prince Philip’s funeral.

-Tickets will be available from Saffron Hall website from August 2021.
+Tickets are available from the Saffron Hall website (£18-£25; under 25s half price)